papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

     ```

     !!!note
 		Replace the port number `8845` with the RPC port you specified when starting your collator node.
-Also, replace `INSERT_SECRET_PHRASE` and `INSERT_PUBLIC_KEY` with the session key generated for your collator.
+Also, replace `INSERT_SECRET_PHRASE` and `INSERT_PUBLIC_KEY_HEX_FORMAT` with the session key generated for your collator.

 4. Once your collator is synced with the Paseo relay chain, it will begin producing blocks for your parachain.
 This process may take some time.
 You'll see log messages indicating when your parachain starts participating in block production